kdmayer/PV_Pipeline/README.md

 Repo for "DeepSolar for Germany"

-- Pipeline to process more than 133 million aerial images from Germany's most populous state North-Rhine Westphalia in order to locate PV systems
+- Pipeline to process more than 133 million aerial images from Germany's most populous state NRW in order to locate PV systems
 - Google Maps-based model achieves precision and recall scores of 92% and 98% on imagery with a spatial resolution of 5 cm/pixel
 - OpenNRW-based model achieves precision and recall scores of 64% and 87% on imagery with a spatial resolution of 10 cm/pixel
 - For reference, read [paper](https://ieeexplore.ieee.org/document/9203258)